kubernetes/k8s.io/registry.k8s.io/README.md

 - CRI-O is not part of the kubernetes project, it does not meet the requirements to get a staging repo
-- While etcd and coredns are not part of the kubernetes project, we do bundle them with kubernetes as part of the release, so for this specific case are allowing a staging repo to host them (solely within the context of the kubernetes project)
+- While coredns is not part of the kubernetes project, we do bundle them with kubernetes as part of the release, so for this specific case are allowing a staging repo to host them (solely within the context of the kubernetes project)

 ### Creating staging repos

+1. Create a google group in the format `k8s-infra-staging-<project-name>@kubernetes.io` by using our [`groups`](../groups/README.md) tool.

-3. Add the project name to the `infra.staging.projects` list defined in [`infra/gcp/infra.yaml`][infra.yaml]
+1. Add the project name to the `locals.registries` list defined in [`infra/gcp/terraform/k8s-staging-images/registries.tf`][infra.yaml]

-4. One your PR merges:
-    - a postsubmit job will create the necessary google group
-    - whoever approved your PR will run [the necessary bash script(s)][staging-bash] to create the staging repo
+1. Someone from SIG K8s Lead will be pinged when you modify this file and apply the terraform changes on your behalf.

 ### Enabling automatic builds

 Once your staging repo is up and running, you can enable automatic build and push.
 For more info, see [the instructions here][image-pushing-readme]

-NOTE: All sub-projects are *strongly* encouraged to use this mechanism, though it is not mandatory yet.
+NOTE: All sub-projects are _strongly_ encouraged to use this mechanism, though it is not mandatory yet.
 Over time this will become the primary way to build and push images, and anything else will become exceptional.

 ### Creating image promoter manifests

 1. Enable automatic builds and ensure and image has been published by Cloud Build to the staging repo.

 1. Create 3 files:

    - `images/k8s-staging-<project-name>/OWNERS`
    - `images/k8s-staging-<project-name>/images.yaml`
    - `manifests/k8s-staging-<project-name>/promoter-manifest.yaml`

 The `promoter-manifest.yaml` file will house the credentials and other registry metadata, whereas the `images.yaml` file will hold only the image data.
 You can